ulut0002/react-context/README.md

 ## Introduction

-The React Context API provides a way to pass data through the component tree without having to pass props down manually at every level.
-This example demonstrates how to create and use a Context in a React application to manage global state.
+This is a school assignment focusing on React Router in a Vite environment.
+It uses React Context as a wrapper and local storage to keep favorite data persistent.

 ## Features

 - Demonstrates the creation of a Context
 - Shows how to provide and consume Context data
 - Includes example components that use Context to share state
+- Use Local Storage to keep data persistent.

 ## Installation